rockmediainc/openebs/designs/local-pv/lvm/snapshot-restore.md

     - If data source is snapshot then create volume with datasource as snapshot.
 5. OpenEBS LVM controller creates lvm volume CR with snapshot name, node name, vgpattern,volGroup, capacity, thinProvision values.
 6. **lvm-node** on the target node finds the earlier created restore volume lvmvolume CR with snapshot as source.
-7. **lvm-node** sends a volume create request to create a new thin snapshot LV from the source thin snapshot LV
+7. **lvm-node** issues a volume create request to create a new thin snapshot LV from the source thin snapshot LV
     - Backend (LVM) could internally:
         - Creates thin snapshot of snapshot
             - ```lvcreate -s -n openebs-lvm-restore-lv lvmvg/openebs-lvm-thin-snapshot```